 after cleaning and restoration

 The author of this painting has not yet been determined with certainty.
-However, experts suggest that it was probably painted by Jean-Baptiste Le Prince (1734-1781), who came to work for Francois Boucher in 1750, the same year that the decoration and ravalement of the harpsichord.
+However, experts suggest that it may have been painted by Jean-Baptiste Le Prince (1734-1781), who came to work for Francois Boucher in 1750, the same year that the decoration and ravalement of the harpsichord were carried out.
 Like the painting of the figures on the top of the lid, it is of extremely high quality and compares with the best Parisian landscape artists active during the period around 1750.
 It shows a sylvan landscape with groups of figures engaged in rural activities.
-The figures are painted in a vigorous, free style and it seems likely that they hold the key to an eventual definitive attribution of this landscape painting.
+The figures are painted in a vigorous, free style.